frederikgramkortegaard/sanitara/README.md

 a domain url, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.

+To see detailed metrics and in-depth explanations of how the models are built.
+Take a look at [models.md](./models.md)
+For an in-depth explanation of which heuristics we use, and how they work.
+Take a look at [heuristics.md](./heuristics.md)

 ## <a id="run_service">Running the Service</a>
 ```bash
 $ git clone https://github.com/frederikgram/sanitara.git